1. Homekeyboard_arrow_right

 Pablo Guzmán, Architect and Master in Urbanism (UCh), is an Associate Professor at IEUT specializing in urban planning, urban law, and territorial ordering.
 His academic career focuses on urban regulation and territorial management.

-Maximiliano Contreras, PUC Designer and adjunct instructor in UC Design and UC Engineering, specialist in product design, strategic design, and material processes.
+Maximiliano Contreras, s UC designer and adjunct instructor in UC Design and UC Engineering, is a specialist in product and strategic design, as well as material processes.
 As a consultant in digital innovation and founder of the design agency Di+, he brings experience at the intersection of design, technology, and entrepreneurship.

 Monday to Friday, 10:00 AM to 6:00 PM